Ollynov/Front-End-Developer-Interview-Questions-Answers/README.md

   * X-Frame-Options
 * What are HTTP methods?
 List all HTTP methods that you know, and explain them.

+HTTP stands for Hypertext Transfer Protocol, it is the primary format by which the client and server communicate.
+The 'type' of HTTP request that is sent out from the client to the server indicates what sort of communication is in place.
+The two most common HTTP methods are a 'GET' and a 'POST'; 'GET' request is primarily for retreiving some sort of data from a resource, while a 'POST' is primarily for sending over some sort of data.
+For example, a 'GET' request is the most standard for retreiving the homepage from a server when a user lands on a website (as the verb 'get' indicates, you are getting the initial homepage served to you).
+While a 'POST' request will be more standard for when a user clicks the submit button after leaving a comment on an article.
+However, the type of request that is sent out is not just for convention, but also has subtle differences:
+- GET requests can be cached
+- GET requests remain in browser history
+- GET requests should never be used for sensitive data (the data is public and visible in the url)
+- POST requests cannot be cached
+- POST requests are not in browser history
+- POST requests have no restrictions on data length
+- POST requests are more secure than GET requests

+There are additional HTTP Methods:
+OPTIONS - These are sent out automatically by the browser to a server that there has been a connection established with.
+An OPTIONS request gets a response from the server with all of the HTTP methods that it supports.
+It is a 'check' done by the browser primarily behind the scenes.
+DELETE - Whenever the intention is to delete a certain resource.
+An example would be if a user wishes to permanently delete their user data from a website.
+HEAD - A request method that is exactly the same as a GET, but only receives the HTTP Headers in the response, and not the body.
+PUT - A PUT request is very similar to a POST; in fact, it can be seen as a more specific type of POST request (both send over data to the server).
+A POST request is more general in the sense that the URI in the request can indeed be a data-accepting process, but can also be a gateway to another protocol, or have some sort of other action that is taken.
+On the other hand, a PUT request must be accepted by the server at that exact URI; the only other option is to send a 301 'Moved Permanently' response, at which point the user may choose to redirect the request.
+An example of a PUT request would be uploading a file to a specific uri.

 #### Coding Questions:

 *Question: What is the value of `foo`?*